pnsn/station_metrics/station_metrics/metrics/rms_bp_above_.07.md

 ## Change Log

-Aug 2026: the SQUAC metric name contained a double underscore and was spelled rms__bp_above_.07.
+Sep 14 2026: the SQUAC metric name contained a double underscore and was spelled rms__bp_above_.07.
 It is now rms_bp_above_.07.
 The underlying metric id, 87, is unchanged, so historical data is continuous across the rename.

-Aug 2026: the processing order changed.
-Previously the trace was cut to the analysis window before differentiation and filtering, so the filter start-up transient fell inside the measured window.
+Sep 14 2026: the processing order changed.
+Previously the trace was cut to the analysis window before differentiation and filtering, so the filter edge effects fell inside the measured window.

 ## Contact